Skip to content

 All events use unified endpoint:

-POST /artworks/{artworkId}/monitorings/events
+POST /artworks/{reference}/monitorings/events

 Source-Based Routing: